 - Whether any teachers’ aides or similar paraprofessionals provide services to your child and, if they do, their qualifications.

-Schools in the Steilacoom Historical School District that receive Title I funds for 2016-17 are: Anderson Island Elementary, Cherrydale Primary and Pioneer Middle Schools.
-Title I under the No Child Left Behind federal law distributes funding to schools with a high percentage of students from low-income families.
+Schools in the Steilacoom Historical School District that receive Title I funds for 2019-2020 are: Anderson Island Elementary, Cherrydale Primary, Saltar's Point and Pioneer Middle Schools.

-If you would like to receive any of this information, please submit your written request to our Executive Director of Teaching and Learning, Paul Harvey at email@example.com
+If you would like to receive any of this information, please submit your written request to our Executive Director of Student Achievement, Paul Harvey at email@example.com